dhruv259/ColourSwitch/README.md

-This is a replica of the game Colour switch and it includes only one level and the basic gameplay.
+This is a replica of the game Colour switch and it includes only one level and the basic gameplay and UI.
 The sprites were used from open resources online and the scripts are custom.

 You can download the windows zip folder and play on your windows device by extracting all the files and the run the application.
 You can play using WebGL if your browser supports it.